 - Adds dramatically deeper bass to any Sonos wireless speaker.
 Hear parts of the music you've never heard before

 - Display it or hide it.
-This slim subwoofer sounds great standing up or on it's side.
-Even place it under a couch.
-Available in black or white
+This slim Subwoofer sounds great standing up or on it's side.
+You can even place it under a couch.
+Available in black or white.

 Conveniently add this subwoofer to your Sonos system for amazing room-filling, deep bass sound.
 Unlike other similar loudspeakers, this can be placed anywhere in your room, even lying flat under your couch.
 You can also use 2 force-cancelling speakers that are positioned facing each other to get a deep sound with zero cabinet buzz.